 To get the most out of any learning opportunity, you must be ready to learn.
 We identify the learning goals, and then the evaluation process tells if we can achieve these objectives and what roadblocks the learner needs to overcome.
 It helps the instructor develop the best learning path for the curriculum.
-In this way, the student has the best learning experience and most favorable learning outcomes.
+In this way, the student has the best learning experience and the most favorable learning outcomes.

-Assessing readiness to learn has nothing to do your level of intelligence.
+Assessing readiness to learn has nothing to do with your level of intelligence.
 It is not an IQ test.
 This process how you learn and identifies roadblocks to learning.
 That’s it.

 You can visualize readiness as a continuum with freethinkers and truth-seekers on one end, and closed-minded people on the other end.
 Open-minded freethinkers have the best learning outcomes with the least amount of issues.
 They will learn also learn from and contribute to the learning of others in the group.

 Closed-minded people are typically not here to learn.
 Their mission is to recruit members for their religion.
 Not only are they not open to new ideas, but they also disrupt the learning environment for others.